Grace Ebun Delano

-Grace Ebun Delano (born 13 November 1935, in Kaduna) is a nurse and midwife who has played a key role in pioneering family planning and reproductive health services in Nigeria.
-She co-founded the Association for Reproductive and Family Health of which she was director for many years, has acted as consultant for many different organisations across Africa, and has written and co-authored numerous books and articles on women's health and related topics.
+Grace Ebun Delano (born 13 November 1935, in Kaduna) is a Nigerian nurse and midwife who has played a key role in pioneering family planning and reproductive health services in Nigeria.
+She co-founded the Association for Reproductive and Family Health of which she was director for many years, has acted as a consultant for many different organisations across Africa, and has written and co-authored numerous books and articles on women's health and related topics.
 In 1993, she was given the World Health Organization Sasakawa Award for her work in health development.

 Early life and education

 Grace Ebun-Oluwa Samuel was born in Kaduna on 13 November 1935 to Yoruba parents.
 Her name Ebun-Oluwa means gift from God in Yoruba: she was born unexpectedly to a forty-four-year-old mother with one other child, a ten-year-old boy.
-She grew up aware that her mother had had a series of difficulties with pregnancy and child mortality.
+She grew up aware that her mother had a series of difficulties with pregnancy and child mortality.

 Her mother, who had little schooling herself, supported her daughter's enthusiasm for education and let her go to school in Lagos when she was thirteen.
 However, before Grace moved to Lagos, she attended her first primary school in a mixed school called United Native African School, in Kaduna, in the Northern state of Nigeria from 1940 to 1944.
 In 1945, she moved to an all-boys school called Government School in Kaduna which was headed by a strict headmaster called Mr. Salako who was forced to admit the first two girls in the school.
 Delano won a scholarship that allowed her to move to more advanced schools, ending with the Abeokuta Grammar School.
 With help from her mother and brother Delano travelled to England in 1956 for three years of nursing training.
 After that she studied midwifery and then trained as a district nurse.
 This was when she came across women who wanted help to space their pregnancies out, and she took the opportunity to go to lectures in family planning and the use of the diaphragm.
 Delano returned to Nigeria in 1961 and the following year got a job in the maternity unit at University College Hospital, Ibadan.
 By then she was married to the future judge Tunde Delano.